grafana/grafana/docs/sources/panels/visualizations/status-history.md

 # Status history

-This panel shows periodic state over time.
+The Status history visualization shows periodic states over time.
 Each field or series is rendered as a horizontal row.
 Boxes are rendered and centered around each value.

 {{< figure src="/static/img/docs/status-history-panel/status-history-example-v8-0.png" max-width="1025px" caption="Status history example" >}}